mcburton/writing/chapter-one/README.markdown

 ### Computing Humanists: Humanities Computing<a href="/mcburton/writing/blob/master/chapter-one/Humanities-Computing.markdown#hc-intro" name="hc-intro" >.</a>

 <a href="/mcburton/writing/blob/master/chapter-one/Humanities-Computing.markdown#hc-intro" name="hc-intro">
-The current momentum for the digital humanities is rooted in the slow, but steady, velocity of humanities computing.
+The current momentum of the digital humanities is rooted in the slow, methodological plodding of humanities computing for the past 60 years.
 </a>